docs /tokens

 Between Paper files

-3. Open your other file
+3. Open your other file and paste anywhere with V

 Tokens will be available in that file, but they will not update if changed in a different file.